 Asheville is situated in western NC and is a goldmine when it comes to jaw-dropping nature.
 These Asheville waterfalls just add to the reasons that you should plan a trip to this city!

 We have included some of the best waterfall hikes near Asheville as well as some lesser-known favorites throughout western NC.
+They are all the perfect day trips from Asheville!

 Did we leave out your favorite Asheville waterfall?
 Let us know in the comments!
 Thanks!